luciomartinez/luciomartinez.github.io/_posts/2020-08-26-enable-cookie-banner-in-10-minutes.markdown

 In case you're interested in how to request permission too, head to the [How To Opt In Google Analytics](/cookies/2020/09/18/how-to-implement-google-analytics-with-opt-in) article.

 # Implementation
+Before digging deep, I'd like to mention that if you feel lost at any point of the article, you can look at the [implementation](https://github.com/luciomartinez/luciomartinez.github.io/pull/6) done at my blog and use it as a reference.

 The development of a banner may take some hours or even days.
 By taking advantage of open source, we can speed up this process and choose an existing tool that takes as little as 10 minutes.
 Let's take a closer look at what tools are available and which one is the best to quickly use.